shediao/sccache/docs/Architecture.md

-# Sccache high level architecture
+# Ccache high level architecture

-This schema shows at high level how sccache works.
+This schema shows at high level how ccache works.

 ```mermaid